qamatters/SBDB_Close_Approach_API_Automation/README.md

 https://github.com/karatelabs/karate

-**To start the project**, please take a clone of this project from github or follow the steps mentioned: https://testwithease.blogspot.com/2021/04/karate-framework-how-to-setup-project.html
+**To start the project**, please take a clone of this project from github or follow the steps mentioned in below link: https://testwithease.blogspot.com/2021/04/karate-framework-how-to-setup-project.html

-Once the project is cloned, Under the regression folder, create your Test suite for the project api'S. How to write automation test cases with framework,you can follow this blog: https://testwithease.blogspot.com/2020/07/api-automation-with-karate-framework.html
+Once the project is cloned, Under the regression folder, create your Test suite for the project api's.
+To know more about,how to write automation test cases with framework,you can follow this blog: https://testwithease.blogspot.com/2020/07/api-automation-with-karate-framework.html